encgoo/hackerrank/Graph/README.md

 * pre-order: process its data first, then call itself to handle left child, call itself to handle the right child
 * post-order: call itself to handle the left, then right child.
 Then process its data.

+## 2. Examples
-## 2. Roads and Libraries
+### 2.1 Roads and Libraries
-Union and Find is used for this one, because all the roads carry the same cost to repair
+Union and Find is used for this [problem](https://www.hackerrank.com/challenges/torque-and-development/problem), because all the roads carry the same cost to repair.

+There are n cities and m roads.
+Not all cities are connected by roads.
+All roads are destroyed.

+Need to decide which road the rebuild and where to build libraries.
+Need to fulfil:
+* Any city needs to
+ have a library or be connected to a city with a library

+#### 2.1.1 Approach
+ Use Union and Find algorithm, because it can detect connected cities.

+ Assume that cities are grouped into clusters.

+#### 2.1.2 Implementation
+Union and Find algorithm uses a list to store connected nodes.
+ On top of that, use a list of clusters to store number of roads and cities in each cluster, together with the root city.

+In the union method, also merge two clusters.

-## 3. Even Tree
+### 2.2 Even Tree
 DFS search.